By Garrett Sutton, Esq.

 - Termination procedures (how the partnership will be dissolved if it becomes necessary)

 For all the time and energy it takes to set up an ugly entity, you might as well set up a good one.
-Sign up for a free 15-minute consultation to talk with an incorporation expert, or learn more about corporate entities here.

 The above is an excerpt from my book Run Your Own Corporation.